lyraproj/dgo/README.md

 access to such values are synchronized when they are accessed from multiple go routines.

-Dgo guarantees that all values can be 100% immutable by exposing all values through interfaces and hiding the implementation, thus enabling concurrency safe coding without the need of synchronization.
+Dgo guarantees that all values can be 100% immutable by exposing all values through interfaces and hiding the implementation, thus enabling concurrency safe coding without the need to synchronized use of shared resources using mutexes.

-By default, an immutable value has a type that is backed by the value itself.

-#### Collections
 An`Array` or a `Map` can be created as a mutable collection but can be made immutable by calling the method `Freeze()` or `Copy(true)` (argument `true` requests a frozen copy).
 Both calls are recursive and ensures that the collection and all its contained values are frozen. `Freeze` performs an in-place recursive freeze of all values while `Copy`